By: Team T08-2 Since: May 2019 Licence: MIT

 5.2.
 Task List Feature

-This entire section describes comprehensively the technical aspects of the Task
+This entire section describes comprehensively the technical aspects of the Task feature as well

 as considerations made during the design of the feature.

 5.2.1.
-Task
+Task package

-This section describes the inner dimensions of the Task
+This section describes the inner dimensions of the Task package.

 Reason for implementation